KQM-git/TCL/characters/pyro/diluc.md

 | Imbue | 1A |
 | Frames | 145 |

+* The ICD for **Searing Onslaught** follows a 5-hit rule on elemental application rather than the standard 3-hit rule.
 * Pyro infused autos have 1U worth of Pyro application.
 {% endtab %}
 {% endtabs %}